UK's Conservatives face leadership "bloodbath" as party seeks new direction

 "What we've seen since Brexit is the silent majority of more centrist MPs allow the party to slip towards the right, due to a much more vocal minority of more populist politicians on that side of the Conservative Party," he told Reuters.

-Reform only won four seats so far, but it picked up more than 4 million votes.
+Reform only won four seats so far, but it picked up more than 4 million votes - around 14% of the total ballot.

 The performance of Reform UK scared many Conservatives, with leader Farage - a seasoned campaigner - promising to hound the Conservative Party and become the main voice of opposition.